yudina/Hatchways-assessment/readme.txt

 Comments:

-	Sketchy company, misleading and manipulative.
-	They target the unemployed but don't have any actual positions to offer and give bad feedback to attract potential customers for their paid training sessions.
+	Sketchy company, pretend to be hiring new grads but their real goal is to sell their paid classes.

 	Set repo public as warning: don't waste your time on them.